Were You Involved In a San Bernardino Pregnancy Discrimination?

 California’s Fair Employment and Housing Act prohibits employers from terminating or otherwise discriminating against an employee on the basis of pregnancy or pregnancy-related health conditions.
 California law also requires most employers to provide job-protected leaves during pregnancy and after childbirth.

-If your employer discriminated against you because of your pregnancy or related medical conditions, or retaliated against you for taking a leave of absence before or after childbirth, the experienced pregnancy discrimination attorneys at Broslavsky & Weinman can help.
+If your employer discriminated against you because of your pregnancy or related medical conditions, or retaliated against you for taking a leave of absence before or after childbirth, the experienced pregnancy discrimination attorneys at Broslavsky & Weinman, LLP can help.
 We vigorously pursue claims for our clients and have helped numerous victims of discrimination related to pregnancy obtain recovery and hold employers accountable for violating their rights.

 Illegal pregnancy and new parent discrimination and retaliation in the workplace can take various forms.
 Some of the most common examples include: